polterguy/polterguy.github.io/documentation/magic.lambda.strings/index.md

    .:FOO
 ```

-The first argument is what regular expression to match, the second argument is what to replaces
+The first argument is what regular expression to match, the second argument is what to replace
 all matches with.

 ### [strings.split]